 Sonoma County St. Vincent de Paul assistance programs.

 Basic needs as well as emergency assistance from St. Vincent de Paul churches of Sonoma County may be able to help families that are in a crisis.
-Everything from shelter to food, access to a thrift store or one time financial aid may be arranged.
-The staff also focus on those that live in Sonoma County and that would be most at risk without help, such as the elderly, children, or disabled.
+Everything from shelter to free food, access to a thrift store or one time financial aid may be arranged.
+The staff also focus on those that live in Sonoma County and that would be most at risk without help, such as the elderly, children, immigrant and/or migrant workers or disabled.

 The programs rely on funding from the local thrift store as well as the federal government grant process.
 Or some of the services, such as the food pantry, use donations from the community, such as churches or even businesses.
 All of this is combined by St. Vincent de Paul staff to provide assistance.

 There are several local churches, or conferences, that participate in the programs.
 They include, but are not limited to, the following.
 Our Lady of Guadalupe in Windsor, Resurrection Parish and Holy Spirit in Santa Rosa, St. Elizabeth Seton in Rohnert Park, St. James in Petaluma, and Our Lady Queen of Peace in Clearlake.
 There are several others as well.

 Free food and meals from St. Vincent in Sonoma County

 St. Vincent de Paul food pantries and soup kitchens provide emergency assistance to families facing hunger.
 While at the center, clients can also learn about other benefits available in Santa Rosa, Sonoma County, as well as the state of California.

 A dining room/soup kitchen is on site.
 It uses donations from partners such as Redwood Empire Food Bank.
 The center is open 365 days per year and serves free lunch meals and clients can gain other support.